 Mona Hatoum was born into a Palestinian family in Beirut and has lived and worked in London since 1975.
 From 1980 – 89 performance and video predominated her work.
 She began to exhibit installations and objects in 1989 and her work has been the subject of numerous one-person museum exhibitions in Europe, North America, Asia and Australia.

-Mona Hatoum: Terra Infirma, the first major solo exhibition in the United States in more than twenty years opens at the Menil Collection in Houston in October and will travel to the Pulitzer Arts Foundation in St. Louis in April 2018.
+In 2018, Mona Hatoum: Terra Infirma, the first major solo exhibition in the United States in more than twenty years was presented at both the Menil Collection in Houston and the Pulitzer Arts Foundation in St. Louis.